prashantbaher/tcc-blog/_drafts/solidworks-macros/mirror-entities.md

 ---

-Hope this post helps you to *Offset* Sketch Entities with Solidworks VBA Macros.
+Hope this post helps you to *Mirror* Sketch Entities with Solidworks VBA Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.